NIH-CARD/ProtPipe/README.md

     echo 'sif md5 verified'
 fi
 ```
+Note: The container must be called using the `--cleanenv` option, otherwise the container may fail
+due to collision between system and container libraries.

 ## Running the processing R script
 After ensuring the singularity image is available, [`run.sh`](src/run.sh) defines input/output